Larry Lance: Earth-One version

 Black Canary, feeling lonely, tries to strike up a romance with the Larry of Earth-One.
 However, he turns out to be a fixer for the Gotham mob, The Collector.
 He takes care of difficult situations; his reputation rides on being able to provide a tidy profit for all concerned in the end.
 He manipulated Black Canary, and died while trying to assassinate Batman at the horse races.

 Post Crisis

 The post-Crisis version of Larry Lance remains largely unchanged, with minor alterations such as now being the husband to the first Black Canary and father to the second. in Birds of Prey #66 (June 2004) it is revealed that Larry befriended Jim Gordon in the past, while working together on the Gotham police force.
 They were both growing concerned over the influence of Mafia figures on Gotham society, such as the Falcones and Bertinellis.
 This conversation happened at a society event which was interrupted by a serial killer later dubbed 'The Blonde Slasher', who left a victim for Larry and his wife to find.
 Many years later, Larry's daughter caught the man.
-It was the great-grandfather of Lian Harper, the unrelated child Larry's daughter was raising.
+It was the great-grandfather of Lian Harper, the daughter of Roy Harper, the adopted son of Green Arrow.